-An electrolyte is a substance that produces an electrically conducting solution when dissolved in water.
-Electrolytes carry a charge and are essential for life.
-All higher forms of life need electrolytes to survive.
+An electrolyte is a substance that conducts electricity when dissolved in water.
+They are essential for a number of bodily functions.

 Fast facts on electrolytes

 - Electrolytes are vital for the normal functioning of the human body.

 - Fruits and vegetables are good sources of electrolytes.

 - Common electrolytes include sodium, potassium, calcium and bicarbonate.

 - The symptoms of electrolyte imbalance can include twitching, weakness and, if unchecked, seizures and heart rhythm disturbances.

 - Older adults are particularly at risk of electrolyte imbalance